 October 12, 2015

-Project Overview and scope
+Overview

 The ultimate goal of our research is to leverage NEAT to evolve the starting weights and the hidden layers of autoencoders in combination with traditional backpropagation for weight refinement.
 As the MNIST dataset has long served as a benchmark for image classification tasks, we will be training and evaluating our autoencoders on samples from that dataset and analyzing both the quantitative and qualitative aspects of the evolved features.
 In order to facilitate the aforementioned analysis, the following tasks need to be completed (excluding the experiment code itself):